Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Introduction

 \end{itemize}

-We will further explain the proof of the estimates \eqref{H2.ext.intro}--\eqref{Lip.intro}.
-In order to derive these bound, we will need to prove that improved regularity is exhibited for derivatives with respect to $\{L_k, E_k\}$, the vector fields tangential to constant-$u_k$ hypersurfaces, as well as to derive higher order estimates; see Section \ref{sec:loc.est} below.
+We will further explain the proof of the estimates \eqref{H2.sing.intro}--\eqref{Holder.intro}.
+In order to derive these bounds, we will need to prove that improved regularity is exhibited for derivatives with respect to $\{L_k, E_k\}$, the vector fields tangential to constant-$u_k$ hypersurfaces, as well as to derive higher order estimates.

-\subsubsection{The first estimates: anisotropic energy, short-pulse bounds and slice-picking}
+\subsubsection{The $H^2$ energy estimates: anisotropic estimates, short-pulse bounds and slice-picking}

-The first step of our energy estimates is to obtain $H^2$ bounds for $\phi$.
+We first discuss our $L^2$ based energy estimates for $\tphi$ up to the second derivative.
+(The $L^\infty$-based estimates will be discussed in Section~\ref{sec:intro.embedding} and the higher order $L^2$-based estimates will be explained in Section~\ref{sec:intro.higher.regularity}.)
 One of the main challenges of this problem is that the $H^2$ norm of $\phi$ is no better than $\de^{-\f 12}$ (recall \eqref{H2.sing.intro}).
 Already at the $H^2$ level, we capture the following features of the solutions in our energy estimates (these will again play a role in the Lipschitz (as in \eqref{Lip.intro}) and improved H\"older bounds (as in \eqref{Holder.intro}); see Section \ref{sec:intro.embedding}): \begin{enumerate} \item [\emph{Anisotropy}].
 Derivatives in the geometric directions $L_k$ and $E_k$ are ``good'' derivatives for $\tphi$ that are better behaved than others.
 This phenomenon will allow us to prove anisotropic $H^2$-estimates where one general derivative is replaced by a ``good derivative''.

 \item [\emph{Short pulse bounds}].
 As we mentioned above, the singularity leading to a large $H^2$ norm is only localized in a ``small'' region of length $\sim \de$.
 At the same time, in the singular region, some (integrated) bounds can be proven to be \emph{$\de$-small} using the small $\de$ length as a source of smallness. \item [\emph{Localization}].
 We prove that the singularity for $\tphi$ is localized in a small region $S^k_{\delta}$ around a null hypersurface.
 Indeed, we show that $\tphi$ obeys uniform-in-$\delta$ $H^2$ bounds \emph{away} from $S^k_{\delta}$ as in \eqref{H2.ext.intro}.
-To show such bounds, we rely on a novel \emph{slice-picking argument} exploiting the anisotropic bounds from Step~\ref{step1} and the short pulse bounds from Step \ref{step2} to exhibit a ``good'' null hypersurface on which improved bounds hold.
-Such bounds can then be propagated towards the future of this good hypersurface.
+To show such bounds, we rely on a novel \emph{slice-picking argument} exploiting the anisotropic bounds and the short pulse bounds.
+A $\de$-independent $H^2$ bound can then be propagated towards the future of this good hypersurface.

 \end{enumerate}